davidscarth/windows-ltsc-hardening-guide/appendix/ALT-ACTIVATION.md

    * On a machine with internet access, navigate to the official GitHub repository.

-   * Download the latest release ZIP file.
+   * Download the latest release ZIP file (click Code > Download ZIP).

    * Transfer the ZIP file to the target machine via a USB drive.